Uill2110/IMDb-RPA/README.md

 ## STEP-3 EXPORT_TO_EXCEL
 + Using pandas library we export all the informations from the csv and from the webscraping tool to a Data Frame.
-+ After this we generate a '.xlsx' file from the data frame using Pandas lib.
++ After this we generate a '.xlsx' file on the 'Output' folder from the data frame using Pandas lib